 The Ergonomics Safety Program promotes awareness and provides direction on the application of safe and efficient ergonomics design in the workplace to reduce work-related musculoskeletal disorders (MSDs).
 The university has a legal obligation under the Occupational Health and Safety Act (OHSA) to protect employees from hazards due to poor ergonomics.

-To ensure an effective Ergonomics Safety Program, Environmental and Occupational Health Support Services (EOHSS) has made the following resources/tools available to employees: ergonomics training and awareness education, ergonomics self-assessment checklist and videos, and ergonomic assessments.
-Upon request, the EOHSS team will conduct an ergonomic assessment of work processes and/or workstations and provide detailed reports outlining recommendations.
+To ensure an effective Ergonomics Safety Program, University Health and Safety (UHS) has made the following resources/tools available to employees: ergonomics training and awareness education, ergonomics self-assessment checklist and videos, and ergonomic assessments.
+Upon request, the UHS team will conduct an ergonomic assessment of work processes and/or workstations and provide detailed reports outlining recommendations.
 During COVID-19, the team has prepared additional guides to support employees working remotely and have continued to offer in-person (when permitted) and virtual ergonomic assessments.

 Safety and Health Week

 Each year for the past 27 years, McMaster hosts a variety of safety-related initiatives during Safety and Health Week including training programs, presentations, JHSC competitions, a barbecue, and a vendor fair.

 This week was implemented for the university by the current Director HSRM in the role of Safety Officer in the mid-1990’s.
 The McMaster Health and Safety Award of Excellence is also presented to a person or group from the McMaster community who has done an outstanding job of promoting health and safety in the workplace.
 The annual award is presented by senior management during the week-long celebration.